75 Samurai Names

 Many of the concepts held by the samurai are also present in martial arts, and many practiced Zen Buddhism.

 Because of the samurai’s rich presence in Japanese history, it is no wonder there is a strong interest in famous samurai and samurai names.
-Of course, many of these are Japanese names, but you will see a few names on the list inspired by other cultures and languages.
+Of course, many of these are Japanese names, but you will see a few boy names and girl names on the list inspired by other cultures and languages.

 There are many noble samurai warrior names to choose from if you wish to honor this vital period of Japanese history.
 Since samurai were symbols of loyalty and honor, what better way to honor your little one than by presenting them with a solid and symbolic name?

 Below are 75 samurai baby names to provide some inspiration!

 These male samurai names are noble and fierce.
 Choose a samurai name fit for your baby boy.

 - Adam - Hebrew.
 The ground.
 Earth.
 William Adams was an English shipbuilder for the Tokugawa Shogunate in the 17th century.
 He became the first English Samurai.

 - Akechi - Japanese.
 Shining exceptional.
 A samurai and general in the 16th c.